-The fellowship-trained physicians at Norton Children’s Urology are the leading providers of pediatric urology care in Louisville and Southern Indiana.
+The pediatric urologists with Norton Children’s Urology, affiliated with the UofL School of Medicine, are the leading providers of pediatric urology care in Louisville and Southern Indiana.
 They have the expertise to treat undescended testicle (cryptorchidism) and to know when the condition will resolve itself without treatment.

-We have state-of-the-art equipment that is unavailable elsewhere in Louisville and Southern Indiana.
+We have state-of-the-art equipment that is not available elsewhere in Louisville and Southern Indiana.
 We also are able to provide sedation.

 Our specialists bring skill, respect and sensitivity to caring for your child’s urological needs.

 As a baby boy grows in his mother’s womb, testicles form inside his abdomen.
 In most cases, the testicles move down into the scrotum shortly before birth.
 Sometimes that move doesn’t happen or is delayed, and the baby is born with one or both testicles undescended.